cms-opendata-workshop/workshop-lesson-objects/_episodes/02-store-object-info.md

 >## Challenge: electron 4-vector
 >
->You set up the workshop's version of the AOD2NanoAOD tool in your pre-exercises.
+>You set up the workshop's version of the AOD2NanoAOD tool in the previous episode.
 Now
 >edit `src/AOD2NanoAOD.cc` to access and store the electron's four-vector elements,
 >folling the examples set for muons.
-You'll need to create the arrays and TTree branches!
+Note: You'll also need to create the arrays and TTree branches!
 >
 {: .challenge}